ivanph/frontend-code-test/README.md

 This app was bootstraped with [create-react-app](https://github.com/facebookincubator/create-react-app).
 Most of this is straight from the project's README.
+Make sure you have node version of `4.x` or higher.
 First install all dependencies by running

 ```sh